Aggressive US Naval Academy Military Defense Attorneys

 When You Need a Navy Court Martial Lawyer in Annapolis, Maryland

 The experienced military defense lawyers at Gonzalez & Waddington have developed a reputation for defending sailors at Navy bases such as US Naval Academy.
 If you are stationed at US Naval Academy and are accused of a military crime, then retaining the most experienced court martial attorney can be the difference between spending decades in prison versus winning your case or redeeming your career.
-Our military defense lawyers represent US Naval Academy sailors in both UCMJ and administrative matters to include defending Navy sailors suspect of sexual assault, fraternization, and other offenses under the UCMJ.
+Our military lawyers represent US Naval Academy sailors in both UCMJ and administrative matters to include defending Navy sailors suspect of sexual assault, fraternization, and other offenses under the UCMJ.

 When You Need Legal Representation

 When you require powerful and experienced military defensive representation, attorneys Gonzalez and Waddington are ready to help those stationed at the U.S. Naval Academy in Annapolis, Maryland.
 Our firm is extremely well-versed in military courts.
 The client is their priority; the Gonzalez and Waddington firm provides each case one-on-one attention, fighting in the defense of their clients.

 Unlike most civilian defense attorneys or a free US Navy lawyer, pleading guilty is not something we do often.
 When we take a case, we make the US Navy to prove their case beyond a reasonable doubt.
 We take nearly every case to trial and fight the allegations in front of a military panel.